HammadM4hmood/C-Assignments/README.md

 # C-Assignments

-C# Assignments that were givien in class
+This repository will be a list of any in class assignment that were given